 How to Grill Chicken

-Our grilling tips yield juicy, perfectly cooked chicken every time.
+Our grilling tips yield juicy, perfectly cooked chicken breast every time.

 Grilled chicken is a backyard classic.
 But it often turns out dry and bland instead of crisp and juicy—or inexplicably both burnt and raw.
 So how do you get it just right?